percona/pbm-docs/docs/install/backup-storage.md

     See more examples in [Configuration file examples](../details/storage-config-example.md).

-3. Insert the config file
+2. Apply the config file to PBM

 ```{.bash data-prompt="$"}
 $ pbm config --file pbm_config.yaml